Requirements for a processing-node quantum repeater on a real-world fiber grid: Framework for simulating quantum repeaters

 \subsection{SWAP-ASAP protocol}

-A SWAP-ASAP repeater chain is defined by its entanglement-swapping policy.
-Namely, it tries to swap entanglement on an As-Soon-As-Possible (ASAP) basis; whenever a repeater node holds two entangled qubits that were generated with different neighbors, an entanglement-swapping operation is executed between them.
+A SWAP-ASAP repeater chain is one in which repeater nodes perform an entanglement swap as soon as they hold two entangled qubits that were generated with different neighbors.
 This is in contrast to e.g. nested repeater schemes \cite{briegelQuantumRepeatersRole1998, duanLongdistanceQuantumCommunication2001}.
 We have implemented two different SWAP-ASAP repeater protocols.
 The first is suitable for repeater chains of any length and node spacing, and for repeater nodes that can generate entanglement with either one or both neighbors at the same time.
-Requests are issued to generate one entangled pair with each neighbor.
-As soon as these are in place, a swap is executed.
 The second, on the other hand, has been tailored more specifically to the one-repeater scenario studied in this paper.
-It operates on the assumption that entanglement generation is limited to a single neighbor at a time.
+It assumes that entanglement generation is limited to a single neighbor at a time.
 First a request is issued to generate entanglement over a single connection.
-Only after that has finished, a request is issued for the second link, and a swap is executed as soon as entanglement is confirmed.
+Once that has finished, a request is issued for the second link, and a swap is executed as soon as entanglement is confirmed.
 In case the connections are not of equal length, entanglement generation takes place on the longer link first.
-The reason for this is that the longer connection will in all likelihood also be the connection on which entanglement generation takes longer.
+The reason for this is that the longer connection is expected to be the connection on which entanglement generation takes longer.
 By finishing the longer link first, the total time that entanglement needs to be stored in quantum memory is minimized.
-The second protocol is the one used to generate the results reported in this paper. \\
+This protocol is the one used to generate the results reported in this paper. \\